OPTIMIZING ORCHESTRAL SOUNDS

 88 Starwood Rd.
 Nepean On, K2G 1Z5

-The configuration of the performers for most orchestras results in their instruments being directed towards the conductor and not the audience.
-Hence, the sound for some instruments on either side of the conductor, such as the cellos and the 2nd violins, is lost on the opposite wall of the stage.
-The sound of an orchestra could be improved by repositioning the members so that the sound from their instruments is directed towards the audience.
+The sound of an orchestra can vary considerable depending on the location in the hall.
+The configuration of some musicians for most orchestras results in their instruments being directed towards the conductor or the walls and not the audience.
+Hence, the full color of the sound for some instruments in the orchestra, such as the cellos, violas and the 2nd violins, is lost on the walls or ceiling of the stage.
+The sound of an orchestra could be improved by repositioning the members so that the sound from their instruments is always directed towards the audience.
 The direct sound from an instrument is louder and of a higher quality than that reflected from the walls, which is delayed, muddled, weaker and unbalanced.
-A wall can also absorb the higher frequencies.
-The first violins and some brass are well positioned as their instruments are generally directed towards the balconies.
-However, the 2nd violins and violas need to be repositioned more to the left of the conductor so their instruments face the audience.
-The cellos can then be positioned to the right and front of the conductor.
-The double bass could move in closer on the right side of the conductor and the bass drum and timpani could be positioned beside the double bass to balance the orchestra or by the brass.
+A wall can also absorb some of the frequencies and reflect others.
+Some first violins and brass are well positioned as their instruments are generally directed towards the centre of the hall and balconies.
+However, the 2nd violins need to be repositioned nearer to the conductor so their instruments face the audience.
+The violas might be in front of the conductor so that their instruments are more towards the audience.
+The cellos can then be positioned to the right side of the conductor.
+The double bass could move in closer on the right side of the cellos and the bass drum and timpani could be positioned beside the double bass to balance the orchestra or by the brass.
 Most of the members of the orchestra will now be on the left side of the stage so the conductor could be somewhat to the right of the stage for better visibility of all members (see sketch).
 However, this configuration is only a suggestion and others might be explored and tested.